techiediaries/techiediaries/_posts/2017/2017-06-10-ionic-cordova-native-calendar.md

     }

-We have injected Calendar via component constructor then used the instance to open a calendar with current date .
+We have injected the Calendar service via the component constructor and used the instance to open a calendar with the current date.

-Open <em>src/pages/home/home.html</em> and add a button to open the native calendar :
+Open the <em>src/pages/home/home.html</em> file and add a button to open the native calendar as follows:

     <button ion-button (click)="openCalendar()">Open Calendar on Current Date</button>

-This is just a simple example to open a calendar .You can call more available methods for asking for read and write permissions then scheduling or adding events to Calendar .
+This is just a simple example to open a calendar.
+You can call more available methods for asking for read and write permissions then scheduling or adding events to Calendar.

-Here is an example that ask for read/write permissions ,if they are granted an event will be added to Calendar interactively ,If not permissions will be first requested and then the event will be added .
+Here is an example that ask for read/write permissions.
+If they are granted, an event will be added to the calendar interactively.
+If not, permissions will be first requested and then the event will be added:

     addEvent(){
         return this.calendar.createEventInteractively("event title");